wentam/bottom-bracket/notes/misc.md

     * "eager" JIT (compile at function definiton time): just like ahead-of-time, except your code expands into a macro instead of an ELF to define a function.
 Using the macro (inside another macro definition) is calling the function.
         * This means when you build your ahead-of-time language, you can simply just use it like a JIT language without modifications.
     * "lazy JIT" (compile at first function use): create your own with-macros macro that doesn't macroexpand the macro until it's used.
+        * Probably by pushing 'dummy' macros that macroexpand and push the real macro to the stack upon first use.
         * Optionally inline the macro instead
     * macroexpansion = compilation, so any kind of JIT is possible by simply choosing when to macroexpand.
 * When trying to optimize codegen, I'd like to look at what existing compilers output for the same thing, but *don't* look at how they do it.
 I want to explore my own bottom-up way.
 Things like my allocate-register macro described here are a good example why.